scope-demo/scope-java-maven-starter/README.md

 </plugins>
 ```

-Finally, the `scope-action-maven-jdk18` action has been configured in the GitHub Workflow `scope.yml` file:
+Finally, the `scope-for-maven-action` action has been configured in the GitHub Workflow `scope.yml` file:

 ```yaml
 name: Scope Maven JDK v1.8